 The yellow cake portion is adapted from my basic vanilla cake and chocolate cake recipes.
 I wanted the texture to be softer and the crumb to not be as tight so I used all-purpose flour instead of cake flour.

 I also wanted the vanilla flavor to really shine through so I added an extra tablespoon of vanilla extract.

 I used my favorite chocolate buttercream to cover the cake.
 It’s creamy, silky, and far from lacking in chocolate flavor.
 It’s hard to resist eating just the frosting…

-Who invented vanilla cake with chocolate frosting as a birthday cake?
+Who invented yellow cake with chocolate frosting as a birthday cake?

 I honestly can’t answer that.
 This cake combination has been around for as long as I can remember.
 You can walk into any bakery and see premade cakes for birthdays on display.
 Probably half of those cakes will be vanilla cake covered in chocolate frosting.

 One of my closest friends said her mom had made this cake combination for her brother as far back as the 1990’s.
 I’m sure you, yourself, went to a birthday party where vanilla cake with chocolate frosting was served.

 The combination of ingredients and how you combine them will ultimately affect how moist the cake turns out.
 Follow the recipe and use the exact ingredients called for.